 Japan in particular, by providing government support and direction, emphasized manufacturing for export.
 It developed and adopted new and better manufacturing techniques, forging rapidly ahead in key industries ranging from automobiles, once the U.S. stronghold, to consumer electronics and, later, computer memories.
 American industry, used to easy success in an environment with limited competition, was slow to respond.
 Rising inflation and energy-price shocks further eroded American competitiveness.
 The U.S. dollar lost value compared to other leading currencies.
 The stock market languished.
-The easy years were over, and the 1970s saw a major slowdown in what he period from the 1980s to the present has been marked by a major shift away from a broad view of stakeholder interests to an almost exclusive focus on shareholder value.
+The easy years were over, and the 1970s saw a major slowdown in what had been steadily rising U.S. productivity, economic growth, and prosperity.
+Corporate America was in trouble.

+The period from the 1980s to the present has been marked by a major shift away from a broad view of stakeholder interests to an almost exclusive focus on shareholder value.
 Galbraith's countervailing powers had in fact begun to break down by the 1970s.
 Declining union membership gradually reduced the influence of big labor on corporate managers.
-Corporations hastened the trend by closing factories in the old manufacturing belt of the Northeast and Midwest, where unions were strong, shifting production to Sun Belt states that had long antiunion traditions.
-The old manufacturing areas became known as the Rust Belt.
+Corporations hastened the trend by closing factories in the old manufacturing belt of the Northeast and